CRASHSpace/COVID-19-3dprints/README.md

-# COVID-19-3dprints
-3d Print files for COVID 19
+### COVID-19 3D prints

 USC is looking for 6000 sets of the 3d printed mask.
-There are 3 parts.
+[Download Files](https://github.com/CRASHSpace/COVID-19-3dprints/tree/master/Face%20Mask).
 Print them in PETG or PLA.
 USC will sanitize them, then add the filters and straps.

 ![Image of Face Mask on Prusa](https://raw.githubusercontent.com/CRASHSpace/COVID-19-3dprints/master/images/facemask-singleset-small.png)